Technology Adoption Theories and Models Examples

 4. Technology Acceptance Model 3 (2008)

-Technology Acceptance Model (TAM3) was introduced by Venkatesh and Bala in 2008.
-TAM-3 provides valuable rational explanations of how and why individuals make a decision about the adoption and use of ITs, particularly the work on the determinants of perceived usefulness and perceived ease of use.
+The Technology Acceptance Model (TAM3) was introduced by Venkatesh and Bala in 2008.
+TAM-3 provides valuable rational explanations of how and why individuals decide on the adoption and use of ITs, particularly the work on the determinants of perceived usefulness and perceived ease of use.

 5. Extending Unified Theory of Acceptance and Use of Technology (UTAUT2) (2012)